elifserra/opaca-node-red/nodes/NodeCreator-node/NodeCreator_node.md

 ## Overview

+The `NodeCreator-node` is a specialized tool designed to assist users in creating custom nodes within the OPACA framework in Node-RED.
+This node simplifies the process of generating new nodes by providing an intuitive interface for specifying the properties and behavior of the custom node.
+It is particularly useful for users who need to extend the functionality of OPACA agents as nodes within Node-RED.
-The **NodeCreator Node** is a custom Node-RED node designed to simplify the creation of new agent nodes in the OPACA framework.
-This node automates the process of generating JavaScript and HTML files necessary for defining and registering a new agent node within Node-RED, and also updates the Node-RED configuration and `package.json` file to make the new node available.
+The **NodeCreator Node** is a actually custom Node-RED node designed to simplify the creation of new agent custom nodes in the OPACA framework.
+This node automates the process of generating JavaScript and HTML files necessary for defining and registering a new agent node within Node-RED, and also updates the Node-RED configuration, `package.json` and `node_config.json` file to make the new node available.

+## Note:
+   NodeCreator is only used to create agent nodes specific to opaca agents

+## Note:
+   <package.json> file is inside of the OPACA-NODE-RED main directory.
+   <node_config_json> file is inside of the nodes/resources direcotry.

+## Important Note
+The `NodeCreator-node` is specifically designed to work with OPACA framework agents.
+Before using this node, it is crucial to perform authorization using the `opaca-access-node`.
+This authorization step ensures that the user has the necessary permissions to create and interact with OPACA agents.

+## Importance of `package.json`

+The `package.json` file is a crucial component for the NodeCreator node because it ensures that the newly created node is correctly registered and available in the Node-RED editor.
+When a new node is created, the `package.json` file is automatically updated to include the path to the new node’s JavaScript file.
+This allows Node-RED to recognize and load the new node, making it available for use in the editor.

+## Importance of `node_config.json`

+The `node_config.json` file plays a vital role in the NodeCreator node's functionality.
+It serves as the central configuration file that stores the details of all the agent nodes available in Node-RED.
+This file ensures that when a new node is created, its configuration is saved and can be loaded used **makeNodeRegistration** method, making the node available in the editor for use in flows.
+Without this file, creating new agent without writing code approach will not work.

 ## Features

 - **Automated Node Creation**: Automatically generates the JavaScript and HTML files required to define a new agent node.
-- **Easy Integration**: Updates the Node-RED configuration and `package.json` file to ensure the new node is immediately available in the editor.
+- **Easy Integration**: Updates the Node-RED configuration and `package.json` and `node_config.json` file to ensure the new node is immediately available in the editor (after restarting node-red).
 - **Customization**: Allows users to specify node attributes such as category, color, name, label, icon, and input/output counts.

 ## Node Configuration